rmraya/Conversa/README.md

 ## Building Yourself

-You need JAVA 11 and Apache Ant 1.10.6 ornewer
+You need JAVA 11 and Apache Ant 1.10.6 or newer

 - Checkout this repository
 - Point your JAVA_HOME variabe to JDK 11